Last updated on 20 December 2021

 - urinary structure birth defects

-- urinary tract obstructions or blockage
+- urinary tract obstructions or blockage such as kidney stones

 Being pregnant isn’t a risk factor for UTIs but if you have one while pregnant, the risk of it affecting the kidneys is greater.